Getting a Mortgage In Ireland

 1. Speak to an Irish mortgage specialist

-With so few lenders in the market, it can be frustratingly difficult for foreigners and non-residents to find one.
-It’s best to find a broker who specialises in Irish mortgages for UK clients.
+With so few lenders in the market, finding one can be frustratingly difficult for foreigners and non-residents.
+The best option is to find a broker specialising in Irish mortgages for UK clients.
 If you’d like us to connect you with someone, get in touch.

 2. Get an agreement in principle